Pasha831/dice-bot/README.md

 - [How to establish a connection](https://cloud.yandex.com/en-ru/docs/compute/operations/vm-connect/ssh) to the VPS via [ssh](https://en.wikipedia.org/wiki/Secure_Shell) and also [how to add other users to the VM](https://cloud.yandex.com/en-ru/docs/compute/operations/vm-connect/ssh#vm-authorized-keys)

 In addition, I want to share the instruction [how to connect to VM using SSH via Visual Studio Code](https://code.visualstudio.com/docs/remote/ssh-tutorial).

+> Noticeable mention: at this moment I ran out of money on my Yandex Cloud account, so I had decided to switch to another VPS provied.
+I would recommend you to use [MTS Cloud](https://cloud.mts.ru/en/), because these guys provide you **5000** rouble grand after the first payment (500+ russian rubles).

 # Docker: update running containers to latest images